fss1/ntp_checker/README.md

 #### Restricting alerts by requiring two successive warnings for the same server

 It was found that on odd occasions a server, or the network, may not respond.
 By creating a last_run_badhosts.txt file (0.0.61), state from the previous check can be maintained.
 The name string was modified for easy regex `>server_name_or_IP<` as this could be hostname or IP and could have been incorrectly formatted in the server list.
-In a future release, alerts will only be sent if the same server name errors on two successive runs.
-The alert send event will be added to the warnings log.
-Parsing the warnings log will be used to check if an alert has already been sent.
-Previous Warnings Exist page will be modified to add alert status.
+In (0.0.64), alerts are only be sent if the same server name errors on two successive runs.
+The alert send event is added to the warnings log.
+Parsing the warnings log is used to check if an alert has already been sent.
+In the future, the previous Warnings Exist page might be modified to add alert status.